rberger247/RentalsMoviesMvc/README.md

 * Uses Jquery datatables with ajax calls
 * Uses Twitter TypeAhead for autoCompletion
-* Uses Bootbox for confirmation messages
+* Uses Bootbox and Toastr for confirmation message
 * uses aspNet roleManger to only allow Authorized users to edit